amany9000/node-chat-app/README.md

 * The API has been deployed at Heroku, here is the <a href = "https://lit-ocean-71769.herokuapp.com/"> link</a>.
 * Along with <a href = "https://www.npmjs.com/package/socket.io">socket.io</a>, the app also uses npm's <a href = "https://www.npmjs.com/package/http">http</a> package.
 * The testing is through mocha and expect.
+* The froms used for input and output are created using jQuery